-NOTE: The unit penalty will be flagged in the markscheme at the start of each answer where it could apply, with the words "Unit penalty (UP) is applicable in this question".
+NOTE: The unit penalty will be flagged in the markscheme at the start of each answer where it could apply, with the words "Unit penalty (UP) applies in parts (a)...".
 If this instruction is not present, then do not apply the penalty.
 A (UP) will also be present in the left hand column next to where it applies.